-API-based headless CMSs allow you to repurpose content across multiple channels: web pages, native mobile apps, kiosks, even smart watches and football stadium billboards.
+API-based headless CMSs allow you to repurpose content across multiple channels: web pages, native mobile apps, kiosks, even smartwatches, and football stadium billboards.
 This flexibility comes at a price with many headless platforms.
-Changes to the layout of web pages (and other channels) requires developer time.
+Changes to the layout of web pages (and other channels) require developer time.
 Agility CMS solves this by using templates and modules that determine how content will look when it’s rendered on the website.
 Editors can modify the layout of pages in the easy-to-ease visual interface using drag and drop functionality The system is extensible, with many built-in modules and the opportunity to add new modules created by your development team.

 Sitemap and URL Management

 Most headless CMSs leverage APIs to generate a map of the pages on your site and manage URLs.
 In Agility CMS, your pages live within your sitemap.
 You can see at a glance where each page is and how it is related to the other pages.
 We also call this a ‘page tree’ and we use it to show the hierarchy of all the pages as they appear on the website.